 When to see a doctor

-See your doctor if you're feeling tired for no reason or have any of the other signs or symptoms of hypothyroidism, such as dry skin, a pale, puffy face, constipation or a hoarse voice.
+See your health care provider if you're feeling tired for no reason or if you have other symptoms of hypothyroidism.

 From Mayo Clinic to your inbox